 - ½ onion sliced thin

-- salt and pepper to taste
+- salt and freshly ground black pepper

 Instructions

-- In a small bowl whisk together the sour cream, sugar, white vinegar, and dill.
+- In a small bowl, whisk together the sour cream, sugar, white vinegar, and dill.

 - Gently stir it into a bowl with the sliced cucumbers and onions.
 Season with salt and pepper to taste.
+Chill for a couple of hours.

 Notes